ArrowM/Queue-Bot-2/README.md

 `/show` - show queue(s)

 ### Admin Commands
-Admin commands are restricted to server admins and users added via `/admins add`.
+Admin commands are restricted to users with the **Administrator** permission and users added via `/admins add`.

 `/admins` - manage admin users and roles
 `/blacklist` - manage blacklisted users and roles